anishathalye/seashells/README.rst

 Installation
 ------------

+Seashells is compatible with both Python 2 and Python 3.
+It's recommended that you use Python 3.

-Seashells uses Python 3.
-You can install Seashells from `PyPI <https://pypi.python.org/pypi/seashells/>`__:
+You can install Seashells from
+`PyPI <https://pypi.python.org/pypi/seashells/>`__:

 .. code:: bash